-Article 6: Competencies and responsibilities of the Ministry in providing Higher Education Article 21: The funding methodology

-- 1. In allocating funds for teaching, and scientific research in the public interest, the Ministry may impose conditions on providers. - 2.
-Such conditions as are imposed under this Article shall be consistent with the Statute of the provider concerned and may relate to: - 1.1. financial control and audit; - 1.2. acquisition, use and disposal of land, premises and equipment; - 1.3. level and application of fees tuition and fees of other students; - 1.4. changing of destination or transfer of funds allocated for teaching from one teaching area to another. - 3.
-The Ministry does not designate any condition which would have the effect of limiting the ability of the provider to act in accordance with its statute, to attract funds from other sources, including the appointment of additional places of study within the limits of the license, provided that, in the opinion of the Ministry, it does not: - 3.1. a negative effect on the quality of education with public funds - 3.2. does not prejudice the duty of the provider to conduct its affairs without discrimination on any ground such as sex, race, sexual orientation, disability, marital status, colour, language, religion, political or other opinion, national, ethnic or social origin, association with a ethnic community, property, birth or that are related to other conditions. - 4.
-The Ministry may not impose any condition which restricts freedom of teaching within this Law, the licence and the accreditation of the provider. - 5.
-Funds that remain unspent at the end of the financial year are assigned to switch to the reserve fund for approved that are specified in the strategic plan of the provider or its annual updates.

-Subject to the provisions of this section, the Minister may cancel the funds, for which she believes has been abused and in this case the funds are returned to the Ministry of Finance at the request of the latter.
+Article 6: Competencies and responsibilities of the Ministry in providing Higher Education Article 21: The funding methodology Article 22: Conditions of Funding 1.
+In allocating funds for teaching, and scientific research in the public interest, the Ministry may impose conditions on providers.
+2. Such conditions as are imposed under this Article shall be consistent with the Statute of the provider concerned and may relate to: 2.1. financial control and audit; 2.2. acquisition, use and disposal of land, premises and equipment; 2.3. level and application of fees tuition and fees of other students; 2.4. changing of destination or transfer of funds allocated for teaching from one teaching area to another.
+The Ministry does not designate any condition which would have the effect of limiting the ability of the provider to act in accordance with its statute, to attract funds from other sources, including the appointment of additional places of study within the limits of the license, provided that, in the opinion of the Ministry, it does not: 3.1. a negative effect on the quality of education with public funds 3.2. does not prejudice the duty of the provider to conduct its affairs without discrimination on any ground such as sex, race, sexual orientation, disability, marital status, colour, language, religion, political or other opinion, national, ethnic or social origin, association with a ethnic community, property, birth or that are related to other conditions.
+The Ministry may not impose any condition which restricts freedom of teaching within this Law, the licence and the accreditation of the provider.
+5. Funds that remain unspent at the end of the financial year are assigned to switch to the reserve fund for approved that are specified in the strategic plan of the provider or its annual updates.
+Subject to the provisions of this section, the Minister may cancel the funds, for which she believes has been abused and in this case the funds are returned to the Ministry of Finance at the request of the latter Other Frameworks / regulations at national / institutional level: Law no. 03/L-060 on National Qualifications (2008) Law no 04/L-135 on Scientific Research Activities Administrative Instruction on Criteria and Procedures for the Accreditation of Higher Professional Schools and Higher Technical Schools in the Republic of Kosovo (UA 12/2009) Strategy for Development of Higher Education in Kosova 2005 - 2015 Kosovo Education Strategic Plan 2011 - 2016 The National Research Programme of the Republic of Kosovo 2010 - 2015 Kosovo Innovations Strategy 2013 - 2020 (draft) Strategy for the Integration of Roma, Ashkali and Egyptian Communities in the Republic of Kosovo 2007-2017 National Development Strategy 2016 - 2021.
+Individual strategies of the public higher education institutions. -